Varieties via their L-functions: Axioms for

 \begin{corollary} Assuming L-Modularity for hyperelliptic curves, a hyperelliptic curve $C/\Q$ must have conductor $N \ge 154$. \end{corollary}

 This improves the previous lower bound $N\ge 105$, due to Mestre~\cite{Mes}, under the same assumptions.

-\begin{proof} The only value $N< 154$ permitted by Theorem~\ref{thm:1} is $N=121$.
+\begin{proof} The only value $N< 154$ permitted by Conclusion~\ref{conc:1} is $N=121$.
 But Schoof proved~\cite{Scho} that the only curve$/\Q$ which has good reduction outside of $p=11$ is an elliptic curve of conductor~11. \end{proof}

 There are hyperelliptic curves with conductor 169, such as $y^2 = x^6 + 4x^5+6x^4+2x^3+x^2+2x+1$ on Stoll's list~\cite{Stol}.
 In order to prove that the smallest conductor is $N=169$, one must show that 154 and 165, which do arise as the product of two elliptic curves, do not also arise from hyperelliptic curves.
-Theorem~\ref{thm:2}~states that for each of those levels there is a unique choice of the first 100 Dirichlet coefficients, and those agree with the coefficients of $L(s,E_{11})L(s,E_{14})$ and $L(s,E_{11})L(s,E_{15})$, respectively.
-It is possible to determine more coefficients, which could allow one to apply the Faltings-Serre method to prove that those are the only \Lfunctions\ with those levels arising from an algebraic variety.
+Conclusion~\ref{conc:2}~states that for each of those conductors there is a unique choice of the first 100 Dirichlet coefficients, and those agree with the coefficients of $L(s,E_{11})L(s,E_{14})$ and $L(s,E_{11})L(s,E_{15})$, respectively.
+It is possible to determine more coefficients, which could allow one to apply the Faltings-Serre method to prove that those are the only \Lfunctions\ with those conductors arising from an algebraic variety.
 It would still remain to prove that there is no hyperelliptic curve with such an \Lfunction.

 Other results along these lines can be obtained.
-For example, Theorem~\ref{thm:1} can be used to give a new proof of the result~\cite{cremona} that $20$ is the smallest norm conductor of an elliptic curve$/\Q(i)$.
+For example, Conclusion~\ref{conc:1} can be used to give a new proof of the result~\cite{cremona} that $25$ is the smallest norm conductor of an elliptic curve$/\Q(i)$.

-We can also use Theorem~\ref{thm:1} to resolve some of the cases in Table~1 in the work of Brumer and Kramer~\cite{BK}.
+We can also use Conclusion~\ref{conc:1} to resolve some of the cases in Table~1 in the work of Brumer and Kramer~\cite{BK}.
 Brumer and Kramer seek to produce a provably complete list of all conductors of abelian surfaces.
 For every odd integer $N<1000$ they either have an example of an abelian surface with such a conductor, or they prove there is no such surface.
 However, there are 50 cases of odd $N<1000$ which they were unable to resolve, the first few of which are $N=415$, 417, 531, and 535.